NVIDIA/NeMo-Framework-Launcher/README.md

 ```
 where the field `system` is used to define the system prompt for the conversation.
 The `conversations` is a list of multiple turn conversations. `from` is the name of the person and `value` is the actual conversation text.
 The `mask` field indicates which person's conversation is going to be masked during the SFT, so it is not used to compute the cross-entropy loss.

+It is important to ensure that the dialogue length is within the model's maximum sequence length.
+Otherwise, the entire dialogue may be masked out because it is truncated inside the dataset.
+In this case, you will see a 'NaN' error during training.
+To avoid this issue, you can split long dialogues into shorter segments, or use a model that can handle longer sequences

 #### 5.14.2 SFT Training
 <a id="markdown-sft-training" name="sft-training"></a>